Weight training arms to develop biceps size is not as complicated as you might think.

 Barbell bent rows

 These are all great compound exercises to help you develop this area.

 Try to imagine over the next 10 or 20 minutes, of forgetting all that you know about increasing bicep size and the types of exercises you currently use to produce this.

 This doesn’t matter whether you’re an early beginner or an advanced lifter all I ask is: bear with me as you read through the article to see if I can spark some new ideas in your biceps training.

 More often than not we are introduced to new exercises and explanations of them through personal trainers (that often know less than the average lifter).
 Other times assistance comes from friends who train at the gym you do, or perhaps gym staff or its owner.

 All too often friends and gym buddies show you fun easy exercises, or tell you which machines work best for building biceps.
 This information even though it’s free, is often misdirecting and can seriously derail your plan towards your goal of building bigger, fuller looking biceps.

 So let’s start our arm training over.
-Instead of trying to fit our muscles to an exercise or machine, let’s fit the exercise to our muscles.
-Starting with our muscles structure and actions to see how we can manipulate the exercise to work the muscle more efficiently, to increase greater gains.
+Instead of trying to fit the biceps to an exercise or machine, let’s fit the exercise to your biceps training.
+Starting with the biceps muscle structure and actions to see how we can manipulate the exercise to work the muscle more efficiently, to increase greater gains.